mobxjs/mobx/docs/core/reactive-component.md

 And without explicitly declaring dependencies.

 That is exactly what the `reactiveComponent` function (and decorator) from the `mobservable-react` package does.
-Given a react component class, it turns the `render` function into a `sideEffect` while respecting the life-cycle system of React.
+Given a react component class, it turns the `render` function into an observer while respecting the life-cycle system of React.
 Let's rebuild our lolcatz user interface by using some reactive React components:

 ```javascript